Fees and Charges (2026)

 (Duration)

-CIMARA is constituted for an indefinite period.
+CIMARA is established for an indefinite period.

-CHAPTER II – Technical-Financial Monitoring
+CHAPTER II – On Technical-Financial Monitoring

 Article 6